hOmeLabs Dehumidfiers HME020030N, HME020006N, HME020031N0.00

 Here is what I did find.
 They are an appliance company head quartered out of New York.
 It is a relatively small company of two-hundred people and it was founded only a few years ago in 2016.
 Their mission is to use the latest computer technology to make the most advanced appliances out there rather they be microwaves, toasters, humidifies, window units, and even crock pots.
 So, while there isn’t as much information or historical backing with this company they do have the plus of being an innovating and aggressive new company.

 If you find that you aren’t comfortable with purchasing from a lesser known company then I would suggest going with a more commonly known name such as Frigidaire.
 I wrote a product review on Frigidaire’s dehumidifier just the other day.
 This all basically goes back to the tried and true or the start up.
 What are you more in favor of?

 In this section I like to go through the various product features that can be found on this hOmeLabs dehumidifier.
 This lets you know what you are getting into.
 Once we are through this we’ll then take a look at the Pros and Cons of the product.

 First things first though, before we start talking about the various features this product has we need to determine if this is the right dehumidifier for you.
 This product comes in three different sizes.
 We have the thirty pint, the fifty pint, and the seventy pint.

-There is a method when choosing the right sized dehumidifier for your home, I’m going to give you the quick summary but if you want to read the full article feel free to click here.
+There is a method when choosing the right sized dehumidifier for your home, I’m going to give you the quick summary but if you want we have an elaborate dehumidifier sizing guide as well.